mpharrigan/mpharrigan.github.io/_posts/2016-12-01-trjconv-from-python.md

 excerpt: |+
     Gromacs has some neat command-line programs to interact with MD trajectories.
 A lot of them prompt for additional input when you're running them.
 I'll show you how to use Python's `subprocess` module to deal with this.
 ---

+Gromacs has some neat command-line programs to interact with MD trajectories.
+A lot of them prompt for additional input when you're running them.
+I'll show you how to use Python's `subprocess` module to deal with this.

 ## Subprocess